sensible-hq/sensible-docs/readme-sync/v0/api/100 - api-tutorial/100 - api-tutorial-sync.md

-Let's try out the most commonly used endpoint, the  [/extract endpoint](https://sensiblehq.readme.io/reference#rate-confirmations).
+Try out the most commonly used endpoint, the  [/extract endpoint](https://sensiblehq.readme.io/reference#rate-confirmations).
 This endpoint accepts a PDF file and returns extracted data synchronously.

 Prerequisites
 ---